TechLead-War/draipe/readme.md

 2. Please do not install the latest version of dependencies, there are several models which won't work with the current code.

+3. If you import any dependency in the file, then please use. isort
+   <file_name> this will sorts those imports.
 ________________________________________
 PR Guidelines